DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 4 - Cloud Application Security.md

 ## 4.4 Apply cloud software assurance validation

-Verification and Validation
+**Verification and Validation**
 * Software Model Validation
     * are we building the right software?
 * Software Verification
     * Are we building the software right?

-Functional and non-functional testing
-* Functional Testing
-    * determines if the software meets functionality requirements defined earlier in the SSDLC
+**Functional Testing**
+* used to verify that business requirements have been met and the application operates as expected without errors
 * takes multiple forms including
     * **integration** test that validates whether components work together
     * **regression** testing that validates whether bugs were reintroduced between versions
     * **user acceptance** testing which test how users interact with and operate the software
 * security requirements
     * define a system or its components and specifies what it must do.
     * captured in use cases, defined at a component level
-        * EX: application forms must protect against injection attacks
+        * ex: application forms must protect against injection attacks

-* Non-functional Testing
+**Non-functional Testing**
 * focuses on the quality of the software
 * looks at the software qualities like stability and performance
 * methods include load, stress, recovery, and volume tests
 * security requirements
     * ex security certifications are non-functional

-Security testing methodologies (e.g., blackbox, whitebox, static, dynamic, Software Composition Analysis (SCA), interactive application security testing (IAST))
+**Security testing methodologies**
 * Static Application Security Testing (SAST)
     * analysis of computer software performed without actually executing programs
     * tester has access to the underlying framework, design, and implementation
     * requires source code
     * tests "inside out"
     * uses automated techniques to analyze code for errors and security flaws without acutally executing the code
+    * considered white-box testing
+    * scans code for XSS, SQL Injection, buffer overflows, etc
+    * runs early in the dev cycle
 * Dynamic Application Security Testing (DAST)
     * a program which communicates with a web application (executes the application)
     * tester has no knowledge of the technologies or frameworks that the application is built on
     * no source code required
     * tests "outside" in
     * executes code to verify that its functioning correctly and doesn't have security flaws
+    * most effective with HTTP and HTML web app interfaces
     * Synthetic transactions are scripted sets of inputs provided to the code
+    * considered black-box testing
+* Runtime Application Self-Protection (RASP)
+    * prevents attacks by self-protecting or auto-reconfiguring in response to specific conditions
 * White box testing
     * conducted with full access to and knowledge of systems, code, and environment
     * static application testing is on example